 Priorities include renters with incomes at or below 30% of area median income (AMI), homeowners with incomes of 51% to 80% of AMI, and people not experiencing homeless with special needs.
-For HOME units, 54% of renter households occupying units completed in FFY 2023 had incomes below 30% of AMI.
+For HOME units, 46% of renter households occupying units completed in FFY 2024 had incomes below 30% of AMI.
 One hundred percent of the tenants in NHTF units had incomes below 30% of AMI.

 In addition to general affordable housing, Minnesota Housing assists people experiencing homelessness or people with special needs at risk of becoming homeless who struggle with housing stability through several programs funded by the state legislature, including the Family Homeless Prevention and Assistance Program, Bridges rental assistance, the state Housing Trust Fund rent assistance, Homework Starts with Home, and Housing Infrastructure Bonds.
-These programs assisted more than 11,000 households in 2023.
-The agency also deployed federal resources for emergency housing assistance during the pandemic through the U.S. Treasury's COVID Emergency Rental Assistance Program and the COVID Homeowners Assistance Fund.
+These programs assisted nearly 13,000 households in 2024.
+The agency also deployed federal resources for emergency housing assistance through the U.S. Treasury's COVID Emergency Rental Assistance Program and the COVID Homeowners Assistance Fund.

-Minnesota Housing constructed 28 rental units compared to the expected goal of 90, and rehabilitated 17 units out of the expected goal of 25.
+Minnesota Housing constructed 30 rental units compared to the expected goal of 115 between its HOME and NHTF programs.
 Performance with the anticipated number of housing units produced depends on how timely a project can get to closing, construction, and lease-up, and can take up to several years from selection to complete.
 A project's completion date can be impacted by various factors, including increased project costs leading to funding gaps and construction delays, among others.
-Two projects close to project completion not completed during FY 2023 were impacted by construction delays and delays in submitting required project closeout due diligence.
+Two projects close to project completion not completed during FY 2024 were impacted by delays in submitting required project closeout due diligence.
+Another project's HOME funds were swapped out to help Minnesota Housing meet the expenditure deadline of another program.